kunalnikam7/C/README.md

-# This are my HTMl codes using CSS
+# This is Forloop using C
-# Thank You
+#Thank You